schladt/GIMC/README.md

 ## The Super Simple Sandbox

 GISM includes a very stripped down malware analysis sandbox.
-The sandbox is much simpler than nearly all commercial or community malware sandboxes but it is very quick, easy to deploy, and highly customizable.
+The sandbox is much simpler than nearly all commercial or community malware sandboxes but it's very quick, easy to deploy, and highly customizable.
 It provides the underlying dynamic analysis for GISM's discriminator network fitness evaluation.

 ### sandbox controller configuration